Auckland Botanic Gardens

 Land for the garden was purchased in 1968, developments started in 1973 and the garden opened to the public in 1982.
-Since its establishment, the gardens have been owned and operated by Auckland Council and its predecessors Auckland Regional Authority and Auckland Regional Council.
+Since its establishment, the garden has been owned and operated by Auckland Council and its predecessors Auckland Regional Authority and Auckland Regional Council.

+Location

+The Auckland Botanic Gardens is the site of the former Nathan family estate established in 1910, where David Lawrence Nathan constructed a large summer house at the property, which he referred to as "The Hill".
+By 1920, the family made the estate their permanent home.
+In 1923, a fire demolished the homestead, which was replaced with a brick Basque-inspired building in 1925, designed by D. B. Patterson.

+During the second world war, two military camps were established at the estate: Top Camp and Grande Vue Camp, both occupied by American marines on rest duty, and later by New Zealand troops.
+After the end of the war and the sudden death of David Nathan, his wife Simone Nathan decided to move to Israel, and rented the estate.
+During the construction of the Auckland Southern Motorway, the section of the estate to the west of the new road was subdivided, and became the suburb of Hillpark.
+The family ran the estate as a farm, until the land was sold to establish the Auckland Botanic Gardens.

+Adjacent to the 64 ha gardens is Totara Park, a 216 ha nature reserve managed by the Auckland Council.
+The park includes areas of regenerating native bush, recreational spaces and farmland.

 History of the gardens

 1926–1968

 The first concept for a botanical garden in the Auckland region started in 1926, when members of the Auckland District Horticultural Society suggested such an attraction for Auckland.
 In October, 1928, a report was forwarded to the then Parks Committee of the City Council with recommendations.
 This was approved by the committee.
 The committee recommended to put aside part of the Auckland Domain for the purpose.
 "Since then, very little further has been done".
-In 1945 Churchill Park was considered.
+In 1945, Churchill Park was considered.